algarviz/algarviz/README.md

 Born in Madrid, Spain.
 I'm Computer Engineer with a big focus on System Administration, Security Hardening and Back-End Development.

-I'm also a massive enthusiast of self hosting and containerization.
-That's why my goal is to build a massive self hosting open-source documentation here in GitHub.
-Hope I finish this before the century ends lol.

 ***

 #### Languages, Softwares and Frameworks I'm proficient with: